data-apis/scipy-2023-presentation/paper.rst

 supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
-While method chaining and the fluent interface design pattern are also relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred.
+While method chaining and the fluent interface design pattern are also relatively common, especially among array libraries supporting deferred execution and operator fusion, functional APIs are generally preferred.
 This mirrors design patterns used in underlying implementations, such as those written in C/C++ and Fortran, and more closely matches written mathematical notation.